Qballjos/Homey-Servarr/INSTALLATION.md

 #### Search Missing Items (per app)
 - Triggers a search for missing/wanted items for the chosen app

+#### Toggle Monitored Status
+- Enable/disable monitoring for a specific media item by title
+- Searches for the item by title and toggles its monitored status

 ## Troubleshooting

 ### App cannot connect to Servarr